shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-specific-reporting.md

 # Microsoft Invest - Mobile-specific reporting

-Xandr has created several reports that let you focus on mobile-specific data.
+Microsoft Advertising has created several reports that let you focus on mobile-specific data.
 For more information, see the reports below.

 > [!TIP]
 > We've written this document to make it easier to find reports focused on mobile.
 All these reports are located in the [Reporting Guide](reporting-guide.md), so don't forget to look there as well.